fzi-forschungszentrum-informatik/Lanelet2/lanelet2_projection/README.md

 ## Supported Projections

 - `UTM.h`: WGS84 (for storage in .osm files) <-> UTM (internal processing) (wrapper of https://sourceforge.net/projects/geographiclib/).
 This projection has the advantage of being very precise, but all points in the map must fit into one UTM Tile.
 If points exceed a 100 km margin, the map can not be loaded.
 - `Mercator.h`: WGS84 (for storage in .osm files) <-> Local Mercator as in [liblanelet](https://github.com/phbender/liblanelet/blob/master/Commons/mercator.hpp).
 Approximates the earth
+- `Geocentric.h`: WGS84 <-> ECEF (wrapper of https://sourceforge.net/projects/geographiclib/).
+- `LocalCartesian.h`: WGS84 <-> LocalCartesian (wrapper of https://sourceforge.net/projects/geographiclib/).
+This is similar to UTM; however, it properly treats elevation.